Skip to content

 How long does it take to become an ophthalmic technician?

-This is a two-year Associate of Applied Science (AAS) degree program for Ophthalmic Techn students.
+This is a two-year Associate of Applied Science (AAS) degree program for Ophthalmic Technician students.
 ECC will prepare you for this exciting career through shadowing an ophthalmologist and three clinical experiences.
 Plus, students in the program receive career development help with resume writing and preparation for the certified ophthalmic technician exam.
-Afterward, you'll be ready for a job as an ophthalmic technician for a health care practitioner in a private practice, medical center, hospital, or university clinic.
+You'll be prepared for a job as an ophthalmic technician in a private practice, medical center, hospital, or clinic.
 Once you have more work experience, you can pursue the Certified Ophthalmic Medical Technologist (COMT) credential.

 What sets ECC's program apart?